Man Shoved by Davante Adams in Kansas City Files Police Report

-Man shoved by Davante Adams in Kansas City files police report originally appeared on NBC Sports Chicago
+Report: Man shoved by Davante Adams files police report originally appeared on NBC Sports Bayarea

 Davante Adams was seen shoving a man to the ground following the Las Vegas Raiders’ loss to the Kansas City Chiefs on Monday Night Football, and that man is taking matters a step further.